lnheinrich8/luke-heinrich-ttb-label-verification/README.md

 - Frontend: https://ttb-label-verification-frontend.vercel.app
 - Backend health check: https://ttb-label-verification-backend.onrender.com/health

-Date of last verification: July 13, 2026 (frontend loads, backend health returns `ok`, and `backend/scripts/live_smoke.py` returns a 200 verdict end-to-end).
+Date of last verification: July 31, 2026 (frontend loads, backend health returns `ok`, and `backend/scripts/live_smoke.py` returns a 200 verdict end-to-end).

+> [!NOTE]
-The backend is hosted on Render's free tier, so the first request after inactivity may have a cold-start delay.
+> The backend is hosted on Render's free tier, so the first request after inactivity may have a cold-start delay.

 ## Features